domnht/pdf-tools/README.md

 # PDF Tools
-A small app to merge and edit meta informations for PDF file.
+A simple tool to merge PDFs and modify metadata.

 ## Directory structure:
 - **`icons`**: Store icon for app UI.